 - More than 76% of consumers say they trust online reviews as much as personal recommendations

-- 57% of users read reviews on Google, while 40% visit a business's official website to go through customer testimonials
+- 57% of users read Google reviews, while 40% visit a business's official website to go through customer testimonials

 - 53.3% of buyers expect online businesses to address their negative feedback within a week